 Ka’Chava contains probiotics such as Lactobacillus rhamnosus and Lactobacillus acidophilus, along with prebiotic fiber, that can help improve the ratio of good to harmful bacteria in your gut and increase the production of beneficial short- chain fatty acids (SCFAs).

 5. Spend as much time in nature as possible

 There’s more to gut health than what you put in your mouth!
 In fact, one of the biggest changes in day-to-day life over the last several centuries has been the drastic decrease in our contact with nature—plants, animals, dirt, fresh air, etc. Hunter-gatherer societies like the Hadza are in constant contact with the natural world, which contributes to their robust microbiome; while many modern societies are literally walled off from it.

 But taking steps to boost your contact with the natural world—going for a hike, rock climbing, gardening, walking barefoot in the grass, playing with your dog, spending time with farm animals—can expose you to millions, if not billions, of beneficial microbes that benefit your microbiome and overall health.
-Scientists believe this is the main reason that children raised in households with dogs (who are constantly tracking in germs and dirt from outside) have stronger immune systems and are less likely to experience allergies and asthma than children raised in more sterile environments.
+Scientists believe this is the main reason that children raised in households with dogs (who are constantly tracking in germs and dirt from outside) have stronger immune systems than children raised in more sterile environments.